ch4dth0nd3rk0k/ch4dth0nd3rk0k.github.io/_posts/2025-01-11-dating-wars-challenger.md

 + Nobody wants to "handle" you because you aren't worth their time (because you're low value)
 + Nobody is intimidated by you (just put off and annoyed)

 Don't get it twisted.
 What is the value of *"dominating"* some low quality person?
 What do they have to gain?
 A headache?
 Wasted time?
 Do I need to go wage a war over nothing?
 No. They don't want to engage with you because you simply aren't worth it.
-You are the *paragon* of insufferable, and no **real man** (i.e. a mature male that respects himself and has confidence and self-esteem) would **EVER**, and I mean ever, have anything to do with you.
+You are the *paragon* of insufferable, and no **real man** (i.e. a mature male that respects himself and has confidence and self-esteem) would ever, and I mean **EVER**, have anything to do with you.

 While I do try to keep these articles as *dispassionate* as possible ...
 I must admit it is hard for me not to be annoyed and drained by this person (even just reading their words).
-You know, life is already **difficult** now imagine you have to deal with someone so immature, spiteful, antagonistic, and **TOXIC** as this person.
+You know, life is already **difficult** and now imagine you have to deal with someone so immature, spiteful, antagonistic, and **TOXIC** as this person.
 Nothing is worth dealing with this kind of person.

 ## Psychoanalysis by ChatGPT
 At this point I had already unmatched them, but I was so *bewildered* by this bizarre encounter that I asked *ChatGPT* their thoughts on this person.
 Specifically I asked: **what is the motivation of this person?** ChatGPT responded: